MiloBuwalda/uva-prog-c/info/20 Getting Started.md

 of the assignment.
 This edition provides an extra challenge for those *more comfortable*.

+## Submitting problem sets

+Once you're done with your problem set you can submit it using the submit tab, that you can find on the page of that problem set.
+If a .tar.gz file is required, use the following commands to create this archive:

+    make clean
+    tar -xzvf psetX.tar.gz *

 ## Test preparation

 To prepare for the tests, you should regularly reread the lecture notes and ask the assistants to help you if anything is unclear, e.g. pointers in C.

-## Working on UvA lab machines

-Before you start working on problem set 1, execute the following command in the terminal of a linux-machine on the UvA:

-	/home/mstegem1/soft/bin/cs50

-You only have to do this **once**.